• Menu

 There are a variety of ways you can use hats to collect autographs from Disney characters.
 One of the classic ideas it to bring along a white ball cap and some sharpies.
 The ball cap is also handy for keeping the strong sun off kids’ faces.

 Another idea is to use a themed hat of your favorite character.
-Located your favorite character, and have them sign the hat so you can have an autographed memory of your trip that also is wearable!
+Locate your favorite character, and have them sign the hat so you can have an autographed memory of your trip that also is wearable!

 Character Encyclopedia